vinayak2405/shaaray/README.md

 ## 📄 License

-This project is created for ShaaRay Group.
+This project is created for Shaaray Group.
 All rights reserved.

 ## 🆘 Support